ktv18/BOM-practices/README.md

 ### 6 API
 * `renderStudents(students)` - function which accepts an array of students objects and render it on the page
-* `renderStudentInfo(studentInfo)` - functions which accepts an student object and render it on the page
+* `renderStudentInfo(studentInfo)` - functions which accepts a student object and render it on the page
 * `showLoader(show)` - function which accepts a boolean value and depending on true/false show/hide animation on the page
 * `clearStudentsList()` - function which removes all students information from the page
 * `clearStudentInfo()` - function which remove student info from the page